 By Detroit standards, that was an eminently logical decision.
 In America, goodness was synonymous with bigness, particularly in the collective minds of the Big Three.
 They had considered compacts back in the forties, but abandoned the idea when they realized that they couldn’t build small cars any cheaper than they could full-size models.
 Other than AMC’s George Romney, most auto executives couldn’t imagine why anyone would want a smaller car if they could afford a big one.
 Even when Detroit finally, reluctantly introduced smaller cars, the resultant products tended to have a distinct loss-leader vibe.
 That too was customary Detroit logic; each step up the ladder meant a substantial increase in per-car profits, so anything you could do to convince a customer to choose a bigger car meant more money in your pockets.
 Who needed small cars, except perhaps to entice young buyers who might be enticed to later buy an Impala or a Caprice?

 The flaw in that reasoning was that the fringe market kept getting bigger.
-By 1969, small cars accounted for 29% of the U.S. market and the total market share of the imports had risen to more than 11%.
+By 1969, small cars accounted for 29% of the U.S. market and the imports’ total market share had risen to more than 11%.
 Volkswagen alone was now selling more than 500,000 cars a year in the U.S. Like it or not, the Big Three were going to have to respond — and soon.

-In October 1968, GM chairman James Roche announced to the press that in two years, GM would build an new subcompact car codenamed XP-887, which he promised would feature new advances in engineering and manufacturing, but be priced to compete directly with the Volkswagen Beetle.
+In October 1968, GM chairman James Roche announced to the press that in two years, GM would build an all-new subcompact car codenamed XP-887, which he promised would feature new advances in engineering and manufacturing, but would be priced to compete directly with the Volkswagen Beetle.
 The XP-887 would weigh about 2,000 lb (907 kg) and be powered by a small (by American standards — less than 150 cu. in./2.5 liters) OHC four.
 The XP-887, Roche declared, would show the world what General Motors could do.

 XP-887: ED COLE’S CORPORATE COMPACT